Finding therapies and support for your child

 Physios can also work with your child if they have low muscle tone, which can make movements more tiring.
 Physios can suggest equipment that promotes independent movement or other treatments like hydrotherapy, which can be a fun way to improve strength and movement.

-Speech Therapist (Speechie)
+Speech Pathologists (Speechie)

-A speech therapist can work with you and your child and with your child’s teachers to help your child improve their communication.
+A speech pathologist can work with you and your child and with your child’s teachers to help your child improve their communication.
 This can include listening and understanding language, and speaking and using voice and signs to communicate.

 A social worker will help the whole family to adopt coping strategies that could reduce pressure on both your child and the rest of your family.
 A social worker can assist with recommendations to help other children in the family, or on ways that different therapies and strategies can be incorporated into the family’s everyday life.